dalehenrich/RowanSample9/README.md

 # RowanSample9 - spec_0061
-Start with master; create a collection of classes and packages to populate the following categoryGroups: Public, Examples, Tests, Packages; where Packages is a synthetic category group
+Start with master; create a collection of classes and packages to populate the following packageGroups: Projects, Definitions, Tools, Loader, Examples, Tests, Packages; where Packages is a synthetic package group
 ```
 RwLoadSpecificationV2 {
 	#specName : 'spec_0061',